lindensmith/datashift/README.markdown

     jruby -S rake datashift:spree:products input=C:\MyProducts.xls

+  For non-ruby, use the thor task for product upload:

+	bundle exec thor datashift:spree:products -i db/datashift/SpreeProducts.csv

+- *Spree Product and Image Loading

+	The csv or xls file should have a column 'Images'.
+In each row, the image column should have the path to the image relative to the directory from which the product and image load will be run (not the location of the file).
+If your Spree store is a directory "mystore", then you can run datashift from that directory, and use image paths relative to "mystore".
+	To load the products and images together:

+	bundle exec thor datashift:spree:products -i db/datashift/SpreeProductsWithImages.csv

 - *Seamless Spree Image loading can be achieved by ensuring SKU or class Name features in Image filename.